GilOliveira/schemadotorg/modules/schemadotorg_demo/README.md

 Notes
 -----

-The Schema.org Blueprints Demo module and sub-modules may be moved to a dedicated project on Drupal.org.
+The **Schema.org Blueprints Demo module** and sub-modules may be moved to a dedicated project on Drupal.org.

-The below patch breaks the Next.js module's JSON:AP support.
+The **below patch breaks the Next.js module**'s JSON:AP support.

     "patches": {
       "drupal/core": {